Sequential FDR and pFDR control under arbitrary dependence, with application to pharmacovigilance database monitoring: Set up

 \subsection{Data Streams, Hypotheses, and Error Metrics}

 Our general form of data streams and hypotheses is as follows.
 Assume that there are $J\ge 2$ data streams

-In order to implement our proposed procedures, the marginal type~I and II error probabilities of component test statistics on each stream will need to be controlled controlled at certain levels; see \eqref{typeI}-\eqref{typeII} below.
+In order to implement our proposed procedures, the marginal type~I and II error probabilities of component test statistics on each stream will need to be controlled at certain levels; see \eqref{typeI}-\eqref{typeII} below.
 Beyond that, we make no assumptions about the dimension of the sequentially-observed data $X_n^{(j)}$, which may themselves be vectors of varying size, nor about the dependence structure of within-stream data $X_n^{(j)}, X_m^{(j)}$ or between-stream data $X_n^{(j)}, X_m^{(j')}$ ($j\ne j'$).
 In particular there can be arbitrary ``overlap'' between data streams, an extreme case being that all the data streams are the same, which is equivalent to testing multiple hypotheses about a single data source.
 For any positive integer $j$ let $[j]=\{1,\ldots,j\}$.
-For each data stream $j\in[J]$, assume that there is a parameter vector $\theta^{(j)}\in\Theta^{(j)}$ determining that distribution of the stream $X_1^{(j)}, X_2^{(j)},\ldots$, and it is desired to test a null hypothesis $H^{(j)}$ versus the alternative hypothesis $G^{(j)}$, where $H^{(j)}$ and $G^{(j)}$ are disjoint subsets of the parameter space~$\Theta^{(j)}$ containing $\theta^{(j)}$.
-The null~$H^{(j)}$ is considered \textit{true} if $\theta^{(j)}\in H^{(j)}$, and \textit{false} if $\theta^{(j)}\in G^{(j)}$.
+For each data stream $j\in[J]$, assume that there is a parameter vector $\theta^{(j)}\in\Theta^{(j)}$ determining that distribution of the stream $X_1^{(j)}, X_2^{(j)},\ldots$, and it is desired to test a null hypothesis~$H^{(j)}$ versus an alternative hypothesis~$G^{(j)}$, where $H^{(j)}$ and $G^{(j)}$ are disjoint subsets of the parameter space~$\Theta^{(j)}$ containing $\theta^{(j)}$.
+It is \emph{not} required that $H^{(j)}\cup G^{(j)}=\Theta^{(j)}$, e.g., one-sided alternatives or separated hypotheses are possible.
+The null hypothesis~$H^{(j)}$ is considered \textit{true} if $\theta^{(j)}\in H^{(j)}$, and \textit{false} if $\theta^{(j)}\in G^{(j)}$.
 The global parameter $\theta=(\theta^{(1)},\ldots,\theta^{(J)})$ is the concatenation of the individual parameters and is contained in the global parameter space $\Theta=\Theta^{(1)}\times\cdots\times \Theta^{(J)}$.